schorschinho/osprey/docs/03 - Quick Start Guide.md

 Finally, `LCGannetProcess` can write the processed spectra into files formats that are readable by spectral fitting software packages like LCModel, TARQUIN, or jMRUI:
 - To write LCModel-readable `.RAW` files, you need to set a switch `opts.saveLCM = 1` in your job file.
 You can then load the `.RAW` file via the `Other` option in the LCModel file type selection menu.
 - To write jMRUI/TARQUIN-readable `.TXT` files, you need to set a switch `opts.saveJMRUI = 1` in your job file.
 - Please be aware that LCModel may prompt you to enter the number of FID data points (a positive integer number, e.g. 2048), dwell time (in seconds, e.g. 0.0005), and the static magnetic field strength in Hz (eg 123.26 for a Siemens 2.89 T magnet).
 In TARQUIN, you will probably need to enter the echo time in seconds (e.g. 0.03 for a 30-ms acquisition).
-You can extract this information from the LCGannet `MRSCont` data container.
+You can extract this information from the LCGannet `MRSCont` data container, or ...
+- ... by setting the switch `opts.saveVendor = 1` in your job file, `LCGannet` will create single vendor-specific files, i.e. `.SDAT/.SPAR` files for Philips data, and `.RDA` files for Siemens data, regardless of the raw data format.
+This function has been introduced to sidestep the above-mentioned problems with `.RAW` and `.TXT` files.
+LCModel, TARQUIN and jMRUI accept the `.SDAT/.SPAR` and `.RDA` file formats, and should be able to read the header information correctly.

+All exported third-party format files are stored in sub-directories of the output folder specified in the job file.

 Please refer to the `LCGannetProcess` chapter for details on the implementation of the various post-processing steps.